-Addresses in Japan follow a unique system that is different from what we are used to in the West.
-While many countries organize addresses along streets with sequential numbers, the Japanese use a method based on areas, blocks, and building numbers.
-This can be confusing for those who are not familiar, but it is extremely efficient within Japanese logic.
+The addresses in Japan follow a unique system that is different from what we are used to in the West.
+While many countries organize addresses in streets with sequential numbers, the Japanese use a method based on areas, blocks, and building numbers.
+This can be confusing for those who are not familiar, but it is extremely efficient within the Japanese logic.

 Understanding how this system works is essential for anyone planning to visit or live in Japan.
 From the way cities are divided to the details of postal codes, each part of the address has a specific meaning.
 Let’s explore in detail how Japanese addresses are structured and how to find them more easily.